-In Episode 1, we meet Kim, a middle school ESL teacher.
+In Episode 1 of the Cult of Pedagogy Podcast, we meet Kim, a middle school ESL teacher.
 She talks about the complexities of teaching English-language learners, like the power imbalance that arises when the kids speak English but the parents don’t, why ELL students won’t look their teachers in the eye, and the well-intended mistake so many content area teachers make when working with a diverse population.
 She describes technology tools that improve language learning, instructional strategies that make a huge difference, and what she would do if she could design standardized testing for ELL students.

 Language teachers, policymakers and anyone who serves an ELL population will learn a lot from this one. ♦

 I would love to have you come back for more.
 Join my mailing list and get weekly tips, tools, and inspiration—in quick, bite-sized packages—all geared toward making your teaching more effective and joyful.
 To thank you, you’ll get a free copy of my new e-booklet, 20 Ways to Cut Your Grading Time in Half.
 I look forward to getting to know you better!

 If only our state legislators could understand the issues we as educators face when ELL’s enter our classrooms, state assessments hinder the creative teaching style of the teacher and the learning by the student.
 Great podcast!!

 This is an incredible interview.
 Thank you to Kim for sharing so much information in such an easitly digestable way!
 I’m inspired by your clarity of expression in an area where I too, am so passionate.
 I’m a classroom teacher in Canada.
 I saw you Jennifer at a Peel District School board Tech conference last August.
 Your presentation was amazing and I’m so glad I follow you on twitter and facebook!
 I’m going to share this with colleagues for sure!